Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Introduction

-In this paper, we establish the global well-posedness of regular solutions of the Cauchy problem \eqref{eq:1.1benwen}--\eqref{e1.3} for general smooth initial data of spherical symmetry in $\mathbb{R}^n$ for $n=2,3$, which is the first global existence theorem for regular solutions for this problem for the M-D compressible viscous flow.
+In this paper, we establish the global well-posedness of regular solutions of the Cauchy problem \eqref{eq:1.1benwen}--\eqref{e1.3} for general smooth initial data of spherical symmetry in $\mathbb{R}^n$ for $n=2,3$.
 In fact, for the spherically symmetric flow with the radial coordinate variable $r=|\boldsymbol{x}|$, system \eqref{eq:1.1benwen} can be reformulated into

 where $\star$ denotes the coordinates singularity, $\circledast$ denotes the degenerate time evolution, and $\Diamond$ denotes the degenerate spatial dissipation.

-Some favorable regularity properties may be anticipated, since \eqref{cosingu} exhibits largely one-dimensional behavior away from the origin.
-Nevertheless, due to the compressibility of fluids, our analysis encounters two major obstacles: \begin{itemize} \item possible cavitation, {\it i.e.} $\rho(t,r)\to 0$ for some $(t,r)\in (0,T]\times [0,\infty)$;
+Due to the compressibility of fluids, our analysis encounters two major obstacles: \begin{itemize} \item possible cavitation, {\it i.e.} $\rho(t,r)\to 0$ for some $(t,r)\in (0,T]\times [0,\infty)$;

 \item possible implosion, {\it i.e.} $\rho(t,r)\to \infty$ for some $(t,r)\in (0,T]\times [0,\infty)$. \end{itemize} Overcoming these difficulties is particularly challenging because of several inherent issues: \begin{itemize} \item the coordinate singularity at the origin, manifested by the singular factor $\tfrac{1}{r}$ in system \eqref{cosingu};